WrenSecurity/wrensecurity.org/site/projects/wrenidm/download.md

 # Getting Started

-You can get Wren:IDM application in couple of ways.
+You can get Wren:IDM application in a few ways.

 ## Download binary release